 David Elliott

 Elliott also curates and writes about art.
-His feature article Grave Nowhere: The Unstoppable Paintings of Philip Guston appeared in the Fall 2020 issue of Border Crossings and he recently organized an overview of R. Holland Murray’s work in the context of Black History Month at the Fondation Guido Molinari.
+His feature article Grave Nowhere: The Unstoppable Paintings of Philip Guston appeared in the Fall 2020 issue of Border Crossings magazine and he is currently organizing an overview of R. Holland Murray’s work in the context of Black History Month at the Fondation Guido Molinari (Feb-April 2022).